theodore-decker/theodore-decker.github.io/index.md

 }
 ```

-Here, I used D3, a Javascript library, to organize a large dataset into usable nodes for later visualization
+In this snippet of code, I used D3, a data visualization library used within Javascript.
+These specific lines are used to organize a large dataset into usable nodes for later visualization.

 ## Data Organization using Python